 Students must commit to participating in the entire series of workshops and will also meet individually with Elizabeth Colucci or Megan Stewart as part of the program.
 Students are encouraged to complete an application for a summer program or research opportunity.

-The fellowships and scholarships that are discussed do not cover the expenses of medical, dental or pharmacy school.
+Note: The fellowships and scholarships that are discussed do not cover the expenses of medical, dental or pharmacy school.
 Therefore, the Spark Program is not the best fit for students who plan on pursuing these career paths.
 Additionally, all of the competitive awards covered in the program are available to U.S. citizens only.

 The program meets virtually over the course of nine weeks; it introduces students to opportunities at the undergraduate and graduate levels.
 Throughout the program participants meet students who have previously applied for and received prestigious awards.
 It is designed to give students the opportunity to assess their strengths, envision their futures and create plans to become competitive for major fellowships and scholarships.
 Students will complete CliftonStrengths and begin to write a personal statement.